m-clark/data-processing-and-visualization/workshop_vis/ReadMe.md

-## Workshop Project folder for the Tidyverse
+## Workshop Project folder for Visualization

 This folder contains an RStudio project.
 You have access to several things: